bootchk/testGimpExportImport/readme.md

 The expected set of test results knows the above, and also which tests are known to fail (for one Gimp version, currently 2.99, for the point-in-time the plugin was authored.)
 You can edit the plugin to change the expected test results.
-Thus you should expect the plugin repository new versions, as Gimp changes.
+Thus you should expect frequent changes and version of this plugin repository, as Gimp changes.